carminecoppola/GigaStyle/README.md

 The application will be available at `http://localhost:5000` in your web browser.

-9. (Optional) It is possible to run GigaStyle through a server:
+9. (Optional) To run the GigaStyle application via remote access:

     ```
     flask run --host=0.0.0.0 --port=8000
     ```

-    Afterwards, GigaStyle can be used on devices that are on the same subnet.
+    Starts the Flask server by making the GigaStyle application accessible on all IP addresses on the local machine and network.

+   - **_host=0.0.0.0:_** Specifies that the Flask server must be available on all IP addresses on the local machine and network.
+In this way, the application will be accessible from other devices on the same network.
+   - **_port=8000:_** Specifies the port on which the Flask server will be listening.
+In your case, the application will be accessible at the IP address of the machine followed by port 8000 (for example, http://192.168.1.2:8000).

 ## Project Structure